The Board of Trustees is made up of a group of volunteers committed to shaping and developing the centre’s work.

 Ellie Roy has worked at senior level in public sector management and policy roles including Chief Probation Officer, Director of Crime Reduction for London, National Director for Crime Reduction, and Chief Executive of the Youth Justice Board.
 Ellie has wide experience of the adult and juvenile criminal justice system from her work in the community and in prisons, and has a keen interest in taking positive action to prevent offending.
-She is a Trustee for two charitable organizations that provide assistance for young people at risk, New Horizon and the Josephine Wolf Trust.
-She is also a Magistrate in Central London.
+She has been a Trustee at New Horizon since 2009.

 Jenny Stoker, a child, adolescent, and adult psychoanalyst, has worked in mental health for many years, most recently in the voluntary sector at The Anna Freud Centre where she was joint lead of the child psychotherapy service.
 She also brings to her role previous experience early in her career as a social worker and as a researcher on housing policy.